 The applicant cannot authorize any real estate services until the commission has issued an active license.

-There are many organizations like CELI-EDU.com, which help in all the process of obtaining an active real estate sales agent license.
+There are many organizations which help in all the process of obtaining an active real estate sales agent license.
 They guide you in the correct way to get the license, saving you time and money.